hindutva/hindutva.github.io/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/03_Part_Two_The_Nation_and_Its_Problems.md

 Therefore, the foremost duty laid upon every Hindu is to huild up such a holy, benevolent and unconquerable might of our Hindu People in support of the age-old truth of our Hindu Nationhood.
 Our scriptures tell us that self-forgetfulness is adharma and awakening to the knowledge of one's true self is dharma.
 Thus the path of re- establishment of dharma shown by all our great masters of the past is clearly the awakening of the Hindu People to the truth of their National Self-the glorious, effulgent Hindu Nationhood.

-Part Two - The Nation And Its Problems XIV.
+## XIV.
 Uniqueness of Hindu Rashtra

 1. HINDU RASHTRA AND "MINORITIES"